Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Max Fried (3-1) will take to the mound for the Braves and make his eighth start of the season.
+- Bryce Elder (8-4) will take to the mound for the Braves and make his 24th start of the season.

-- Fried has started seven games this season, and he's lasted five or more innings five times.
-He averages 5.1 innings per appearance.
+- Elder has 20 starts of five or more innings this season in 23 chances.
+He averages 5.7 innings per outing.

-- He has made seven appearances and finished four of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 23 chances this season.

 |Opponent